smiracle/interview-questions/topics/systems_design_readme.md

 - 4. TLD (Top Level Domain) Name Servers: The resolver next queries the TLD name server, which responds with the IP address of the domain's authoritative name server.
 - 5. Authoritative Name Servers: Finally, the resolver queries the authoritative name server for the web address.
 This server has access to the domain's records and responds with the IP address of the server where the website is hosted.
 - 6. Resolution: The DNS resolver sends the IP address back to your computer.
 Your computer can then make a direct request to the web server at that IP address to access the website.

+Key components:
-- Domain: A human-friendly address of a website (e.g., www.example.com).
+Domain: A human-friendly address of a website (e.g., www.example.com).
-- IP Address: A unique numeric identifier for each device on a network.
+IP Address: A unique numeric identifier for each device on a network.
-- DNS Resolver: Acts as a mediator between the user and DNS servers to find the correct IP address.
+DNS Resolver: Acts as a mediator between the user and DNS servers to find the correct IP address.
-- Root Name Servers: The top of the DNS hierarchy that directs queries to TLD name servers based on the extension (.com, .net, etc.).
+Root Name Servers: The top of the DNS hierarchy that directs queries to TLD name servers based on the extension (.com, .net, etc.).
-- TLD Name Servers: Manage the second-level domain names such as .com, .net, etc. Authoritative Name Servers: Hold the DNS records for individual domains, providing the exact 6.
+TLD Name Servers: Manage the second-level domain names such as .com, .net, etc.
+Authoritative Name Servers: Hold the DNS records for individual domains, providing the exact 6.

 [↑ Back to top](#systems_design-topics)